 The committee shall oversee the hunter, jumper, and equitation divisions to ensure that the MHSA is complying with USEF/USHJA guidelines.
-They will also bring recommendations to the Board of Directors on how to increase participation and awareness of these divisions at MHSA shows.

-u) Recording and Measurement
+They will also bring recommendations to the Board of Directors on how to increase participation and awareness of these divisions at MHSA shows u) Recording and Measurement v) Regional Program

-A Recording and Measurement Committee shall be to measure all ponies and horses required to be measured under the Rules and to renew and recommend procedures for the recording of hoses and ponies.
+A Recording and Measurement Committee shall oversee the measurement of all ponies and horses required to be measured under the Rules and to renew and recommend procedures for the recording of hoses and ponies.